Pure Yoga Air Quality

 Our Air Quality

-One of the benefits of exercising indoor at a gym, compared to exercising outdoor, is the ability to control the quality of air that you breathe.
-Pure Fitness provides air-conditioning at our fitness centres to maintain optimal air quality.
-We have installed MEO air quality monitors at selected locations that can display the amount of PM2.5 (Particulate Matter 2.5) pollutants in the air, allowing our customers to compare the indoor and outdoor air quality in real-time.
-Real-time air quality displays are currently installed at:
+One of the benefits of doing yoga indoor, compared to outdoor, is the ability to control the quality of air that you breathe.
+Pure Yoga provides air-conditioning at our studios to maintain optimal air quality.

 Our Air Purification System

 We have installed the IQAir The Perfect 16™ purification system at selected Pure locations.
 The Perfect 16™ is the only system that has a perfect MERV 16 rating, the highest filtration rating possible for air-conditioning filters.
 The MERV system (Minimum Efficiency Reporting Value system) was created by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) to independently verify how well an air filtration system really cleans the air.
 Until the Perfect 16, no residential/office air cleaning system had ever achieved this ultra-high rating.

 The Perfect 16 powerfully removes more allergens, bacteria, dust, pollen and other airborne contaminants that are detrimental to your health.
 It’s the perfect system for people who suffer from allergies and asthma or for people who simply want to breathe the cleanest air possible.
 The IQAir The Perfect 16™ is currently installed at:

 - Pure Yoga Asia Standard Tower (Hong Kong)

 - Pure Yoga World Trade Centre (Hong Kong)

 - Pure Yoga Soundwill Plaza 23/F (Hong Kong)